HoGentTIN/linux-training-hogent/modules/vnc/030_vnc_theory.md

     ...

-If you don\'t like the simple twm window manager, you can comment out the last two lines of `~/.vnc/xstartup` and add a `gnome-session &` line to have vnc default to gnome instead.
+If you don't like the simple twm window manager, you can comment out the last two lines of `~/.vnc/xstartup` and add a `gnome-session &` line to have vnc default to gnome instead.